-At a particularly desperate time, he met by chance another aspiring young author, Herbert Westbrook, who was teaching at a small boys’ school on the south coast.
+At an early and particularly desperate time in his writing career, he met by chance another aspiring young author, Herbert Westbrook, who was teaching at a small boys’ school on the south coast.
 Plum joined him there for a holiday in 1903.
 The south-coast location was Emsworth, and the school, Emsworth House School.
-Captivated, as everyone-else who visits the place, and set on a friendship that would last his lifetime, Plum moved to Emsworth in 1904, and sent his regular column in a London daily paper to London by train each afternoon.
+Captivated, as everyone who visited the place, and set on a friendship that would last his lifetime, Plum moved to Emsworth in 1904, and sent his regular column in a London daily paper to London by train each afternoon.
 Originally he lived above the stables at the school, but then he took a lease on a house called Threepwood in Record Road.
 Possessing six bedrooms, a croquet lawn and a large conservatory, its real advantage to Plum was that it had a gate into the school grounds.
 Plum never taught at the school, but he was obsessed with cricket, and he helped the boys with their sports and also with amateur dramatics.
-Swimming at the bottom of Beach Road, and at the beach huts at Hayling Island was another way of helping the boys to keep fit.
+Swimming in the harbour at the bottom of Beach Road, and at the beach huts at Hayling Island was another way of helping the boys to keep fit.

 Plum was very disorganized and so he employed one of the housemaids from the school as his housekeeper.
-Lilian Allen, married to a local fishermen, looked after him and made sure he had food to eat, clothes to wear and a neat home to live in.
-Plum wrote to her irregularly for the rest of her life and when she died he told her son that Lilian had been the best friend he had ever had.
+Lillian Hill, married to a local fishermen, looked after him and made sure he had food to eat, clothes to wear and a neat home to live in.
+Plum wrote to her irregularly for the rest of her life and when she died he told her son that Lillian had been the best friend he had ever had.
 Her descendants (the Barnett family) still live in Emsworth.

 The rest, as they say, is history.
 With his career having taken off in a quite phenomenal way post-1914, it is difficult to deny the huge influence that Emsworth exerted on Plum, although Wikipedia’s entry with its complete lack of any reference to this period of PG’s life, makes an attempt.
 The experience at least left Plum with a bank of names for characters and places from which his writings were to draw.
 Many of the plots have some roots in Emsworth, and his books are littered with references to people and places in the area.
 Chapter 7 of Damsel in Distress, for example, is a very accurate description of Emsworth at the time of the great oyster scare between 1902 and 1906 and is easily recognized as the town named “Belpher”.
 There are many others, illustrating how deeply into Plum’s psyche Emsworth had become engrained.
 Emsworth only lasted a lifetime in the memory of PG Wodehouse, but it will remain forever within the public memory through his writings.